wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 date:   2020-11-30 10:00:00 +0100
 tags: python memory-leak gcs google-cloud-storage
 ---
-Some time ago, when I was developing some data processing script in Python.
+Some time ago, I was developing some data processing script in Python.
 I was sure I did everything well - my script worked as intended, all unit tests passed and I even tested the script on small data, and it worked properly.
 But I encountered an interesting problem, the execution failed...

 Everything seemed to be fine until...
 I ran it to process a HUGE (1 400 000 files, 50GB) volume of data.
 The script was massively processing big data but suddenly a container, in which the script was run, was killed due to Out Of Memory error.
 The script was wrapped into a Docker container and deployed on the Kubernetes with defined maximum usage of RAM limit.
 So, what actually happened?